Blade Runner (1997 video game): Re-release

 Speaking in 2015 regarding a possible re-release of the game via Steam or GOG.com, Louis Castle explained the source code and assets were lost when Westwood moved its studio from Las Vegas to Los Angeles, thus making a re-release or a HD remaster impossible.
 Even if the code was found, to restore almost a terabyte of assets, whether for new pre-rendered backdrops or full real-time 3D, would cost tens of millions of dollars, making a re-release as unlikely as a sequel.
 The Blade Runner Partnership and Electronic Arts owned the rights to the game for many years by that point.

-However, the game finally made it to GOG.com on December 17, 2019, after an agreement with Alcon Interactive Group and the website, using ScummVM as detailed below.
+The game made it to GOG.com on December 17, 2019, after an agreement with Alcon Interactive Group and the website, using ScummVM.

 ScummVM

 Several attempts were made to reverse engineer the game's engine.
 As it is technically complex with voxel graphics for the in-game actors, video backgrounds, and randomised paths, it took the ultimately successful project with combined efforts eight years to completion.
-The new Blade Runner engine was included in the game engine collection ScummVM on 13 October 2016 and took another three years till it was ready for public testing on 16 June 2019 and was included in ScummVM version 2.1.0.
+The new Blade Runner engine was included in the game engine collection ScummVM on 13 October 2016.
+It took another three years until it was ready for public testing on 16 June 2019, and was included in ScummVM version 2.1.0.

 Enhanced Edition

 Nightdive Studios and Alcon Entertainment announced they would be developing an Enhanced Edition of the game.
 It was originally planned to release in 2020 for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch, but was delayed to an unspecified date due to technical issues.
-Stephen Kick of Nightdive explained that while the source code for the game was lost, they had reverse engineered it and reworked within their proprietary KEX engine they had used for other remastered games.
-In addition to support for modern systems, the Enhanced Edition will include updated character models, animations and cutscenes.
+Stephen Kick explained that while the source code for the game was lost, they had reverse engineered it and reworked within their proprietary KEX engine, used for other remastered games.
+In addition to support for modern systems, the Enhanced Edition included updated character models, animations and cutscenes.
 Many of the supporting assets to make the fixed graphic scenes were also lost, so Nightdive used a combination of graphics tools and machine learning to upscale these for modern systems as well as increasing the frame rate on the video scenes.

 Blade Runner: Enhanced Edition was released on June 23, 2022.
-However, the game was met with complaints from players that the improved graphics were actually worse than the original game or what the unofficial ScummVM port had offered, but which Nightdive said they would fix in upcoming patches.
+The game received negative reception on release, much criticism being aimed at issues relating to the graphics, which were compared negatively to those of the original game or the unofficial ScummVM port, with Metacritic listing Blade Runner: Enhanced Edition as the tenth-worst game of 2022.
+Nightdive informed they would fix this in upcoming patches.
 Nightdive updated the Steam version of the Enhanced Edition to include the ScummVM version alongside the enhanced version a few days later.
-Metacritic listed Blade Runner: Enhanced Edition as the tenth-worst game of 2022.